 Moreover, in an economy where 70% to 80% of market value comes from hard-to-assess intangible assets such as brand equity, intellectual capital, and goodwill, organizations are especially vulnerable to anything that damages their reputations.
 Benjamin Franklin said it takes many good deeds to build a good reputation and only one bad one to lose.
 And this is especially true for money laundering.
 This area’s reputation is usually negatively affected by the announcement of a serious investigation into money laundering, usually connected with clients, transactions, or business dealings.
 There are many examples where money laundering has destroyed the reputation of companies.
 Danske Bank, 1MDB, Odebrecht, Petrobras, Siemens, and there are many more.

 Legal Liability Risk

 The third damage category involves legal liability risks.
-This includes, on the one hand, civil liabilities.
-The possibility of legal damages being incurred is increasing with more frequent civil class action lawsuits.
+It includes, on the one hand, civil liabilities.
+The possibility of legal damages being incurred increases with more frequent civil class action lawsuits.

 On the other hand, this also includes criminal liability.
 While it was once very exceptional, the prospect of criminal liability risks for money laundering weaknesses can no longer be discounted.
 The phrase “too big to jail” grates amongst many who advocate criminal prosecutions and individual criminal liability as the only way to ensure satisfactory focus and full compliance with AML laws, regulations, and expectations.
 And to give you one very prominent example.
 Greece’s former transport Minister was found guilty in 2017 of money laundering.
 He was handed an eight-year suspended sentence, probably due to his age, and given a personal monetary fine.